Executive Order on Building and Construction

 Securing against falling down and falling through the surface on roofs where work and passage takes place

-38.-(1) On roofs on which passage and work takes place, depending on the slope of the roof, the following collective safety measures against falling down from the eave of the roof and the base of the roof, shall be taken:
+38.-(1) On roofs on which passage and work takes place, depending on the slope of the roof, the following collective safety measures against falling down from the edge of the roof and the eave of the roof, shall be taken:

-- Roofs sloping less than 15º: Where the eave of the roof is more than 3.5 metres above the surface below, a guard rail or other equally effective barrier shall be mounted along the eave.
-If roof-work is performed on a slip-proof surface in favourable wind and weather conditions, the height may be raised to 5 metres.
-If the work can be carried out without it being necessary for workers to be nearer than 2 metres from the eave of the roof, the guard rail may be replaced by a clear and durable marking of the place of work.
-Passage must not move outside the marking.
+- Roofs sloping less than 15º: If the upper part of the edge of the roof is more than 3.5 metres above the surface below, a guardrail or other equally effective barrier shall be installed along the edge.
+If the upper part of the edge of the roof is between 2 and 3.5 meters above the surface below, the employer shall prepare a written assessment, cf. section 7(2), which must indicate whether safety measures against falling down must be implemented, cf. section 38(5).
+If the work can be performed without it being necessary for workers to be nearer than 2 metres from the edge of the roof, the guardrail may be replaced by a clear and durable marking of the worksite.
+Passage of any kind outside the marked area may not take place.

-- Roofs sloping 15º or more: If the base of the roof is more than two metres above the surface below and work or passage will take place at a height of 5 metres or more, a scaffolding, shield, safety net or similar protection shall be mounted at the base of the roof before work is commenced so that it will effectively prevent persons from falling.
+- Roofs sloping 15º or more: If the upper part of the eaves of the roof are more than 2 metres above the surface below and work will be performed or passage will take place at a height of 5 metres or more, the employer must, prior to the performance of the work, set up scaffolding, a guard, safety net or the like by the eaves of the roof which can safely prevent persons from falling.
+If the upper part of the eaves are more than 2 meters above the surface below, and work will be performed or passage will take place at a height below 5 metres, the employer shall prepare a written assessment, cf. section 7(2), which must indicate whether safety measures against falling down must be implemented, cf. section 38(5).
 If the roof surface is slippery, roof ladders shall be used, irrespective of the work height, unless the lathing can safely serve as ladders.

 - Roofs sloping 34º or more: Measures shall be taken according to item 2) and in addition a shield, safety net or similar protection shall be mounted in such a way that the vertical distance between the points where work is performed and the shield etc. never exceeds 5 metres.
 Roof ladders shall always be used irrespective of the height at which work is performed, unless the lathing can safely serve as ladders.